frederick-vs-ja/Quuxplusone-blog/_posts/2024-08-16-libstdcxx-noexcept-hash.md

 ## Conclusion

 I think this whole thing is mostly irrelevant to real programming.
+[But see the UPDATE below.]
 I wouldn't go out of my way to audit your codebase for hashers that are (or aren't) `noexcept`; if hashing is your bottleneck then your first step should be to stop using the node-based, pointer-chasing `std::unordered_set` entirely!